Poomcha/save-bot/readme.md

 ## __*en*__
 ### __description__
-A simple discord bot, developed with Node.js and Discord.js, reminds you to save every 30 minutes by sending a message mentioning a random member from your server in the channel bot started.
+A simple discord bot, developed with Node.js and Discord.js, reminds you to save every X minutes by sending a message mentioning a random member from your server or everyone in the channel bot started.
 ### __commands__
 __/start__: start the bot.